alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 * by cash, cheque, banker's draft or any other payments agreed by RPA

-If you choose block payments you will receive statements from RPA to tell you how much you still owe.
+If you choose block payments, RPA will send you statements for your records.

 Bank: RBS (NatWest)
 Sort code: 60-70-80